Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Method

 In total 188 people from 28 different countries participated in the study.
 Based on our sampling method, the majority came from China and Germany, but we also had participants from India, the United States, and Great Britain.

 We filtered the data for non-matching participants (excluding participants from other countries than Germany or China) and incomplete, or low quality responses based based on a) the participant must have completed the full survey b) the participant is not classified as a speeder (less than 1/3 of the median survey duration of 9.6 minutes); the latter is usually considered sufficient for detecting meaningless data \parencite{Leiner2019}).
 After filtering, the resulting dataset consists of 112 surveys.
 The filter rate of 41.5\% is typical for voluntary and unrewarded surveys, especially, as we had to exclude participants from other countries.

-We analyzed the data using both parametric and non-parametric methods, including Chi-square ($\chi^2$) tests, Bravais-Pearson correlation coefficients ($r$), Multivariate Analysis of (Co-)Variance (MAN(C)OVA), and (Hierarchical) Multiple Linear Regressions.
+We analyzed the data using R version 4.3.2 with both parametric and non-parametric methods, including Chi-square ($\chi^2$) tests, Bravais-Pearson correlation coefficients ($r$), $t$-tests, Multivariate Analysis of (Co-)Variance (MAN(C)OVA), and Ordinary least squares Multiple Linear Regressions with robust standard errors.
 For the omnibus MANOVA/MANCOVA tests, we used Pillai’s trace ($V$) as the test statistic.
 We also assessed the assumptions underlying each test and report any violations.
 Missing responses were deleted on a test-wise basis.
 In line with common practice in the social sciences, we set the Type I error rate at 5\% ($\alpha=.05$) for statistical significance.
 All data and associated calculations are publicly accessible through our data repository (see the data availability statement).

-\subsection{Sample I -- China}
+\subsection{Sample I --- China}

 The first sample consists of 60 participants (52.7\% of the whole sample) reporting being from China.
 The age of the participants ranged from 18--61 years with a median age of 28 years.
 16 participants reported being male, 41 reported being female and 1 person preferred not to disclose their gender identity.
 The sample is fairly educated with 50.0\% (29) holding a Bachelor's, 27.6\% (16) holding a Master's, and 10.3\% (6) a PhD degree.